Generalized Rabinowitz Floer homology and coisotropic intersections: Rabinowitz action functional with several Lagrange multipliers

-In the case of hypersurfaces, we know that if $(v,\eta)\in\LLL\x\R$ is a critcal point of the Rabinowitz action functional then $v_\eta(t):=v(t/\eta)$ is the Hamiltonian orbit lying in the hypersurface with period $\eta$.
-For the general codimension $k$ contact case, we have an extended result.
+In the restricted contact hypersurface case \cite{CF}, we know that if $(v,\eta)\in\LLL\x\R$ is a critical point of the Rabinowitz action functional then $v_\eta(t):=v(t/\eta)$ is a closed Reeb orbit lying on a hypersurface with period $\eta$.
+In the similar vein, we have